neu-autonomy/nfl_veripy/README.md

 ### About
-This repository provides Analyzer, Propagator, and Partitioner classes from the CORL '20 submission.
+This repository provides Analyzer, Propagator, and Partitioner classes from the LCSS/ACC '21 paper.
 We import `auto_LIRPA`, `crown_ibp` and `robust_sdp` codebases from open source repositories (as Git submodules) and implement `Partitioner` methods from Xiang '17 and Xiang '20 in Python (open source implementation is in Matlab), along with our own methods from the paper.

 ### Get the code